 How credible are your instructors?

-Finally, this is the fourth summer in a row that Girls Get IT is running.
+Finally, this is the fifth time that Girls Get IT is running.
 And the camp’s curriculum, designed by Angelica and Georgia, has won numerous awards from the National Center for Women in Information Technology.

 Is Girls Get IT affiliated with any school or organization?